Construction of \mu-normal sequences: Abstract

 \section{Abstract}

-In the present paper we want to extend Champernowne's construction of normal numbers to provide numbers which are generic for a given invariant probability measure, which need not be the maximal one.
-We present a construction together with estimates and examples for normal numbers with respect to L\"uroth series, continued fractions expansion or $\beta$-expansion.
+In the present paper we extend Champernowne's construction of normal numbers to provide sequences which are generic for a given invariant probability measure, which need not be the maximal one.
+We present a construction together with estimates and examples for normal numbers with respect to L\"uroth series expansion, continued fractions expansion or $\beta$-expansion.